jaegertracing/jaeger/CONTRIBUTING_GUIDELINES.md

 ### Assigning Issues

 We do not assign issues to contributors.
-It's almost never the case that multiple people jump on the same issue, and practice showed that very often people who ask for an issue to be assigned to them later have a change in priorities and are unable to find time to finish it.
+It is almost never the case that multiple people jump on the same issue, and practice showed that occasionally people who ask for an issue to be assigned to them later have a change in priorities and are unable to find time to finish it, which leaves the issue in limbo.
 So if you have a desire to work on an issue, feel free to mention it in the comment and just submit a PR.

 ### Creating a pull request